nikkijuk/aws-image-gallery/README.md

 SingUp was implemented in a way that didn't seem to work.
 I needed to read [authentication docs](https://docs.amplify.aws/lib/auth/signin/q/platform/flutter) and change it.

+I added [equatable](https://pub.dev/packages/equatable) helper lib for toString, but this wasn't really necessary, even if it helped a bit with console log debugging.

+Navigation could be simplified using [Flutter Bloc](https://pub.dev/packages/flutter_bloc), but at this lab it was good to use basic flutter features.

 For most part it was clear what one should do to follow lab, but it wasn't always evident to me.

-Navigation could be simplified using [Flutter Bloc](https://pub.dev/packages/flutter_bloc), but at this lab it was good to use basic flutter features.

 ## Documentation